-I have been working away at the portrait of this young girl and wanted to share a in progress shot and share a bit about the process.
-Below you will see a slide show on how I have started the painting from the rough stage to slowly building up color and form.
+I have been working away at the portrait of this young girl and wanted to share an in-progress shot and share a bit about the process.
+I started the painting from the rough stage to slowly building up color and form.

 I love how the downturned hand came out.
 When I first set eyes on it, I thought " Oh my - that's going to be a tough one".
 The entire painting still needs work, but it's time to set it aside and let my eyes rest.
 Once I don't work on it for a bit I will be able to see better what could be tweaked and made better.

 This painting really brings across the child's sweetness and I hope that my client will be pleased with it.